 • Best for: Single-layer ranch and bungalow tear-offs

-The 10-yard can fits a tight driveway for small tear-offs while keeping shingle weight under the single haul limit.
+The 10-yard can fits a tight driveway for small tear-offs while keeping shingle weight within legal tonnage limits.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Buckeye home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.